dmiller80/KITS/README.md

 # KITS
- Kit Inventory Tracking System Group Repo
+ Hello and welcome to the Kit Inventory Tracking System Group Repo -- Where Kit tracking meets Study Execution